Andyargueasae/ChloroScan_reproducibility/codes/bash_codes.md

 # Bash commands used in ChloroScan

 The following commands are used to generate synthetic metagenomes, including assembling, mapping reads.
-And the commands of amber, metaquast and metabat2.
+We also provide commands of running amber, metabat2, ChloroScan, FragGeneScanRs and orthofisher.

 ## 1. Generate Simulated Metagenomes: